ImChong/Template_Catkin_Ws/README.md

 # Template_Catkin_Ws
 Template for ROS catkin workspace (ROS version: Noetic Ninjemys)

+This template is created based on the [ros official tutorial](http://wiki.ros.org/ROS/Tutorials)

 The template_rospkg package is created by (at the root of this repository):
 ```shell
 cd src